firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

     Sending: sys sleep 60000
     ```

 2. Make sure that the data is getting to The Things Network application.
-Check the "Data" tab to make sure data shows up and is being decoded correctly.
+Go to The Things Network application console and look at the "Data" tab to make sure data shows up and is being decoded correctly.
 If no data is flowing make sure you have registered the device with your application and changed the appEUI and appKey in the Arduino code to the right values for your application.

-    If the fields are corrupted or empty then there could be an issue twith the decoder function.
+    If the fields are corrupted or empty then there could be an issue with the decoder function.
 Go to the "Payload Formats" tab and paste a raw payload into the payload text box and click the "Test" button.
 Did it decode correctly?
-If not then debug the decoder function until you get the desired output.
+If not then debug the decoder function until you get the correct output.

-3. Make sure you have an HTTP integration setup and configured correctly in the "Integrations" tab.
+3. Make sure you have an HTTP integration setup and it's configured correctly in the "Integrations" tab.
 This is needed to send the data to the Azure function for the Azure IoT Central Device Bridge, check the URL is correct and that the Method is set to "POST".

 4. Go to the Azure function in the Azure portal and click the "Logs" button at the bottom of the window.
-Every time the device sends data you should see messages output to the log.
+Every time the device sends data you should see messages outputed to the log.
     ```
     2019-01-23T19:05:03  Welcome, you are now connected to log-streaming service.
     2019-01-23T19:05:10.353 [Information] Executing 'Functions.IoTCIntegration' (Reason='This function was programmatically called via the host APIs.', Id=389283b6-7371-447d-b456-dd9c9809fc7d)